COVID-19 Shoot Guidelines

 ● Appropriate disinfecting processes should be followed - using Barbicide or equivalent.

-● If HMU artist cannot maintain 2m-distancing, they should limit face-to-face positioning and refer to the PPE and
+● If HMU artist cannot maintain social distancing, they should limit face-to-face positioning or refer to the PPE and

 sanitisation section below.

-● HMU should be kept separate from Wardrobe and sufficient space should be made available both departments to maintain 2m-distancing.
+● HMU should be kept separate from Wardrobe and sufficient space should be made available both departments to maintain social distancing.

 ● All crew should sign a Health Declaration (a template can be emailed by your producer on request).